alexandrebarachant/openvibe/trunk/test/README.txt

  - for a Nightly test:

  ctest -VV -S openVibeTests.cmake,Nightly

  - for a experimental test:

  ctest -VV -S openVibeTests.cmake,Experimental

  - for a continuous building test:

  ctest -VV -S openVibeTests.cmake,Continuous

+For a local test in your machine with not cdash rapport :

+ ctest

 How to add new test: